gregbo/mininet_frr/README.md

 run on a Linux system with FRR and Mininet installed.
 While not strictly necessary, running Mininet and FRR in a VM is strongly recommended.

-To run these examples, clone this repostory on an FRR/Mininet system and run the individual Mininet Python scripts.
+To run these examples, clone this repository on an FRR/Mininet system and run the individual Mininet Python scripts.

 ## Topologies